cslxxwilliam/MiniExchange/README.md

 # Exchange Orders Matching Engine
 ## Description
-**Mini Engine** (<code>matchingEngine-1.0.jar</code>) is a Java application serving as a mini financial exchange orders matching engine.
+**Mini Engine** (<code>miniEngine-1.0.jar</code>) is a Java application serving as a mini financial exchange orders matching engine.
 The algorithm is based on the price/time priority.

 ## Requirements and Dependencies
-Matching Engine requires Java 14.
+Mini Engine requires Java 14.

 It is a Maven project (see pom.xml, file Apache Maven 3.8.1 is recommended) and depends on:
 * JUnit 4.13.2